Pulimasthan25/AI-Assignment-1-Pandas-/README.md

 # AI-Assignment-1-Pandas-
-This is an assignment on Pandas
+This is an assignment on Pandas<br>
-Marks which are given to each student are generated randomly using random function
+Marks, which are given to each student are generated randomly using random function